Digitization

 Further Reading on Copyright

-2 – Digital Capture
+Step 2 – Digital Capture

 Once you have selected your first collection, you will need to choose whether to digitally capture your objects using in-house staff and equipment, or whether you will outsource this work to vendors.
 If you choose to do this work in-house, you will need to purchase or borrow equipment suitable for creating quality digital objects.
 We strongly encourage you to partner with organizations in your area that already have equipment and expertise in digital collections.